Towards Unsupervised Domain Bridging via Image Degradation in Semantic Segmentation: Experiments

+\textbf{Datasets.} To comprehensively evaluate the performance of DiDA, we follow standard UDA protocols and conduct experiments on both synthetic-to-real and clear-to-adverse-weather adaptation scenarios.
+As synthetic datasets, we use GTAv \cite{richter2016playing} containing 24,966 images and SYNTHIA \cite{ros2016synthia} with 9,400 images.
+For real-world datasets, we employ Cityscapes \cite{cordts2016cityscapes} with 2,975 training and 500 validation images representing clear weather conditions, and ACDC \cite{sakaridis2021acdc} containing 1,600 training, 406 validation, and 2,000 test images capturing adverse weather conditions (fog, night, rain, and snow).
+We report the intersection over union for each class as well as the mean IoU over all classes.

-To demonstrate the versatility and adaptability of our method, we implement it on two widely-used network architectures and three progressively enhanced baseline methods.
-Specifically, we employ DeepLabV2 \citep{chen2017deeplab} with ResNet-101 \citep{he2016deep} backbone and DAFormer \citep{hoyer2022daformer} with MiT-B5 \citep{xie2021segformer} backbone.
-Both of these network architectures have been pretrained on the ImageNet-1k \citep{deng2009imagenet} dataset, exhibiting strong feature extraction and representation capabilities.
-Building upon this foundation, we apply our framework to different methods in the DAFormer series, including DAFormer \citep{hoyer2022daformer}, HRDA \citep{hoyer2022hrda}, and MIC \citep{hoyer2023mic}.
-By conducting experiments on these diverse architectures and methods, we can comprehensively evaluate the effectiveness and robustness of our approach.
+\textbf{Base Segmentation Architectures and UDA Methods} To demonstrate the versatility and adaptability of our method, we implement it on two widely-used network architectures and three progressively enhanced baseline methods.
+Specifically, we employ DeepLabV2 \cite{chen2017deeplab} with ResNet-101 \cite{he2016deep} backbone and DAFormer \cite{hoyer2022daformer} with MiT-B5 \cite{xie2021segformer} backbone.
+Both of these network architectures have been pretrained on the ImageNet-1k \cite{deng2009imagenet} dataset.
+Building upon this foundation, we apply our framework to different methods in the DAFormer series, including DAFormer \cite{hoyer2022daformer}, HRDA \cite{hoyer2022hrda}, and MIC \cite{hoyer2023mic}.